ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 <p style="text-align: center;font-style: italic;">https://www.thoughtworks.com/radar/languages-and-frameworks</p>
 </p>

-For example, as a frontend developer, you could have strongly **adopted** React, whereas ReasonML is worth **trialing** on projects.
+For example, as a frontend developer, you could have **adopted** React, whereas ReasonML is worth **trialing** on projects.
 Machine Learning doesn’t impact you yet so you can **assess** it.
 Finally you could have decided to **hold off** looking at Cloud Computing.

 Each level of concern implies a **more or less** important **investment** on your part.
 For the Assess level you could just read a weekly « overview » of the subject.
 The trial level implies you to read more articles, try on projects… **Get your hands dirty** !
-(You could have a sandbox workspace where you put all your experiment projects.)
+(You could have a sandbox workspace where you put all your experiment projects)
-For the Adopt level you should be more than familiar with the technology, this is your your **main expertise**!
+For the Adopt level you should be more than familiar with the technology, this is your your **main expertise** !

 In conclusion, the technology radar allows you to **organize your work** in a **hierarchical** manner in order to put those with the **most impact** first.
-This way you can focus on what really matters.
+This way you can focus on what really **matters**.

 # Take care of you